benceisonline/Inact-react-assignment/README.md

 # Where to look and how to run
-The solutions are in the App.js file, and there is a little CSS styling for the family tree in App.CSS
+The solutions are in the [App.js](https://github.com/benceisonline/Inact-react-assignment/blob/master/src/App.js) file, and there is a little CSS styling for the family tree in [App.CSS](https://github.com/benceisonline/Inact-react-assignment/blob/master/src/App.css).

 Just run it locally with `npm start` :)